 WIC Staff (14)

 Posts per Page

-Vaccinate Your Family (VYF) hosted the 2019 mmunization Webinar for WIC Staff along with partners at the USDA, NWA and CDC.
-Watch the archived, one-hour webinar to learn more about the importance of vaccination; vaccine recommendations for children and pregnant women; answers to common vaccine questions from parents/pregnant women; how to review a child's vaccine record to determine up-to-date status; and where to find credible immunization resources.
+Vaccinate Your Family (VYF) hosted the 2020 Immunization Webinar for WIC Staff along with partners at the USDA nd CDC in Sept.
+2020.
+Watch the archived, one-hour webinar to learn more about the importance of vaccination; vaccine recommendations for children and pregnant women; answers to common vaccine questions from parents, information on the upcoming COVID-19 vaccine; how to review a child's vaccine record to determine up-to-date status; and where to find credible immunization resources.